youssefhammani/marhaba-delivery-service/README.md

 - Nodemon
 - Jest or Mocha (for testing)

-## API Documentation

-For detailed information on the API endpoints and how to use them, please refer to our [API Documentation](documents/api-docs.md).

 ## Installation

 To set up and run this project locally, follow these steps: